AdvaLevine/Garage-in-CSharp/README.md

 - Sort vehicles by their **service status**
 - **Refuel** fuel-based vehicles
 - **Charge** electric vehicles
 - Track unique vehicle attributes such as **color, fuel type, number of doors, etc.**

+## 🏗️ Design Patterns & Data Structures Used
+- **Bridge Pattern** – Used to separate vehicle types from their specific characteristics
+- **Factory Pattern** – Implemented to create different vehicle instances dynamically

 ## 🛠️ Technologies Used
 - **C#**
 - **.NET**